 I was moments away from all my shortcomings being exposed.

 A parent volunteer always sat across from me.
 She would motion to the books beside her.
 I never knew what to choose because the pile always changed.
 I desperately hoped I would land on the shortest one.
-No matter my choice, the pages and words were ended up being too long.
+No matter my choice, the pages and words ended up being too long.

 As soon as I had a book, there was a click of the tape recorder.
 It was my signal to start.
 The pressure of knowing I would have to playback my poor reading sent shockwaves of fear through my little body.